jatherrien/largeRCRF-Java/README.md

 ## License

-You're free to use / modify / redistribute thep project, as long as you follow the terms of the GPL-3 license.
+You're free to use / modify / redistribute the project, as long as you follow the terms of the GPL-3 license.

 ## Extending